Really-Simple-Plugins/complianz-gdpr/README.md

 ### Developers Guide and Contributions

 If you're a developer and want to help out, please feel free to contribute anyway you can.
 We respond to any pull request or issue on Github.
-Start with reading the [developer's guide](https://complianz.io/developers-guide-for-third-party-integrations/) to get a head start.
+Start with reading the [developers guide](https://complianz.io/developers-guide-for-third-party-integrations/) to get a head start.

 **Bug report:** Please start an issue, and if you have a fix a pull request.
 Please explain your issue clearly, and use comments when adding a pull request.
 Your contribution will be acknowledges on WordPress.org.